fex-team/fex-team.github.io/_posts/2015-07-05-we-have-a-problem-with-promises.md

 ---
 layout: post
-title: [翻译] We have a problem with promises
+title: '[翻译] We have a problem with promises'
 author: fangshi
 ---